 POS Process/Flow Changes for the Project

 Prior to starting a POS transaction, the user selects Admin Menu and then Resume menu option.
-POS checks the parameter if a call needs to be made to look for MPOS suspended transaction (see section 3.7.1)
+POS checks the parameter if a call needs to be made to look for x/mPOS suspended transaction (see section 3.7.1)

 If the parameter is disabled or not present, then POS proceeds to step 3 to continue with current ePOS resume functionality.

-If the parameter is enabled, then POS executes the Get All Suspended Transactions call (see section 3.9.1) to retrieve suspended MPOS transaction for the current store, current day.
+If the parameter is enabled, then POS executes the Get All Suspended Transactions call (see section 3.9.1) to retrieve suspended x/mPOS transaction for the current store, current day.

 If the call returns No Results or Result List is returned, then POS proceeds to step 3.

-If the call is offline, timed out or received a system error in the response, then POS displays message informing the user that unable to retrieve MPOS transactions (see section 3.7.2).
+If the call is offline, timed out or received a system error in the response, then POS displays message informing the user that unable to retrieve x/mPOS transactions (see section 3.7.2).
 Once the OK button has been selected POS proceeds to step 3 to continue with the ePOS resume process.

 POS follows current processing to look for ePOS transactions.

-POS displays all available suspended ePOS and MPOS (if applicable) transactions in the Resume List (see section 3.4.1).
+POS displays all available suspended ePOS and x/mPOS (if applicable) transactions in the Resume List (see section 3.4.1).

 User selects a suspended transaction to resume.

-If the selected transaction is a MPOS transaction, then POS executes the Get Suspended Basket Data call (see section TBD).
+If the selected transaction is a x/mPOS transaction, then POS executes the Get Suspended Basket Data call (see section TBD).

 If the call is offline, timed out, returned a system error or no results returned, then POS follows existing processing when resume failed – displaying existing unable to resume transaction message and returning to item entry without adding any items.